xieweiAlex/English_Learning/words-review.md

 ## words-Dec.md ##
 words/2023/words-Dec.md
+Also, be mindful of how caffeine consumption increases your overall water intake needs, as it is a **diuretic**. -
+She is a remarkably **adroit** and determined politician. -
 Finally, the SU Committee **collated** the results and **drew up** a report. -
 Artists and museums are still creating or collecting non-fungible tokens (nfts).
 As are those looking to **flog** an image. -
 Such a **transformation** is a big deal.
 Becoming global money will not be a **walk in the park**, it will not come easy, it will face many, many **headwinds** and **corpses** will line the path along that journey. -